Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 What Is Microneedling and Why Does the Price Vary So Much?

 Microneedling, also called collagen induction therapy, uses fine needles to create tiny controlled injuries in the skin.
-These micro-injuries trigger your body’s natural healing response, which produces new collagen and elastin.
-That’s how you get improved texture, softer scars, and firmer skin over time.
+Those micro-injuries trigger your body’s natural healing process, which produces new collagen and elastin.
+That is how you get improved texture, softer scars, and firmer skin over time.

-The treatment itself sounds simple.
-But the price varies for a reason.
-A session done with a basic pen device by a newer provider is a very different experience from one done by a licensed nurse injector using an FDA-cleared device with personalized depth settings and optional PRP.
+The treatment sounds simple.
+The price range doesn’t.
+A session done with a basic pen device by a newer provider is a fundamentally different experience from one performed by a licensed nurse injector using an FDA-cleared device with adjustable depth settings and optional PRP.
+That gap is real, and it shows up in the cost.

 The Device Makes a Difference

 Estheticians, nurses, nurse practitioners, and physicians all offer microneedling.
-Credentials affect both results and safety.
-A licensed nurse injector working under physician oversight brings clinical training that a non-medical aesthetician simply doesn’t have.
-That matters when you’re creating controlled injuries in your skin.
+Credentials affect both outcomes and safety.
+A licensed nurse injector working under physician oversight brings clinical training that a non-medical esthetician simply doesn’t have.
+At InjectCo, every treatment is performed by a licensed nurse injector.
+No exceptions.

 Average Microneedling Cost in 2026: Full Breakdown by Type

-Here’s a straightforward look at what most patients pay in 2026, broken down by treatment type.
+Here’s a straightforward breakdown of what most patients pay in 2026, organized by treatment type.

 Standard Microneedling with Hyaluronic Acid

-This is the most accessible entry point for microneedling.
-A serum like hyaluronic acid gets applied during or after the treatment, taking advantage of the open micro-channels to drive deeper hydration.
-Results focus on skin texture, mild fine lines, and surface-level tone.
-Most providers charge between $300 and $500 per session for this option.
+This is the most accessible entry point.
+A serum like hyaluronic acid is applied during or after the treatment, using the open micro-channels to drive deeper hydration.
+Results focus on texture, mild fine lines, and surface tone.
+Most providers charge $300 to $500 per session.
+At InjectCo, a single HA session runs $399.

 Microneedling with PRP